-Some of the information is based on 2022 Annual Report published on 24 March 2023.
+Some of the information is based on the 2022 Annual Report dated 23 March 2023 and the 30 June 2023 Condensed consolidated interim financial information dated 29 August 2023.

 This material is not intended as an offer to buy or sell, or the solicitation of an offer to buy or sell, any security, instrument or any participation in any transaction, either in the United States of America or in any other jurisdiction or as an inducement to enter into an investment activity.
 This material should also not be treated as giving investment advice.
 It has no regard to specific investment objectives, financial situation or particular needs of any recipient.